-Watch this free webinar to learn how to prototype, research, and develop a product using Jetson TX1.
+Watch this free webinar to learn how to prototype, research, and develop a product using Jetson.
 The Jetson platform enables rapid prototyping and experimentation with performant computer vision, neural networks, imaging peripherals, and complete autonomous systems.

 Watch this free webinar to get started developing applications with advanced AI and computer vision using NVIDIA's deep learning tools, including TensorRT and DIGITS.

-Learn about the new JetPack Camera API and start developing camera applications using the CSI and ISP imaging components available on Jetson TX1.
+Learn about the new JetPack Camera API and start developing camera applications using the CSI and ISP imaging components available with the Jetson platform.

 Learn how to double your deep learning performance with JetPack 2.3.
 This all-in-one package bundles and installs all system software, tools, optimized libraries and APIs, along with providing examples so developers can quickly get up and running with their innovative designs.
 Key features include TensorRT, cuDNN 5.1, CUDA 8 and multimedia API.
 Download it today.
 We can’t wait to see what you build with Jetson!

-Get an inside view of the new NVIDIA Jetson TX1 DevKit.
-It is the newest member of the Jetson platform., with even more performance and power efficiency than its predecessor, the Jetson TK1.
+Get an inside view of the NVIDIA Jetson TX1 DevKit, with even more performance and power efficiency than its predecessor, the Jetson TK1.
 How will you use the Jetson TX1?
 It's time to Create Amazing.

 This video gives an overview of Jetson software components, including BSP (Board Support Package), tools, and APIs, to enable developers to understand and plan their development process.